 11 And after three months we departed in a ship of Alexandria, which had wintered on the island, whose sign was Castor and Pollux.
 12 And landing at Syracuse, we tarried there three days.
 13 And from there we made a circuit and came to Rhegium.
 And after one day the south wind blew, and on the second day we came to Puteoli.
 14 There we found brothers and were desired to tarry with them seven days.
 And so we came to Rome.
 15 And from there when the brothers heard of us, they came to meet us as far as The Forum of Appii, and The Three Taverns.
 When Paul saw them, he thanked God and took courage.

 16 And when we came to Rome, the centurion delivered the prisoners to the captain of the guard, but Paul was allowed to dwell by himself, with a soldier who kept him.

 17 And it came to pass, that after three days, Paul called together the chief of the Jews.
 And when they were assembled, he said to them, "Men, brothers, though I have committed nothing against the people, or customs of our fathers, yet I was delivered prisoner from Jerusalem into the hands of the Romans, 18 Who, when they had examined me, would have let me go because there was no cause of death in me.
 19 But when the Jews spoke against it, I was constrained to appeal to Caesar, not that I had anything to accuse my nation of.
-20 For this cause therefore I have called for you, to see you and to speak with you, because for the hope of Israel I am bound with this chain."
+20 For this cause therefore I have called for you to see you and to speak with you.
+For because of the hope of Israel I am bound with this chain."
 21 And they said to him, "We have neither received letters from Judea concerning you, neither have any of the brothers who came shown or spoken any harm of you.
 22 But we desire to hear from you, what you think.
 For as concerning this sect, we know that everywhere it is spoken against."